madamov/Cron/test/Test_Cron/Components/Cron.4dbase/Documentation/Methods/Import Cron.md

 This method is used to import class store of the Cron component.

-The class store of the Cron component includes `Cron` and `Daemon` object.
+The class store of the Cron component includes `Cron` and `Daemon` class.

 ## Example